ZefyP/usb-driver/README.md

 -Run: sudo udevadm control --reload-rules && sudo udevadm trigger -If you experience problems, PC restart or logging out and back in along with usb disconnection and then reconnection updates the permissions.

-usb_main.cc contains examples of library use
+psfeh & psroh scripts  contain examples of library use

+Questions to angelos.zografos@cern.ch